 - Hidden fees or limitations: With Google Workspace for Nonprofits, Google Meet is included free for up to 100 participant video meetings.

-Our tips for building your fundraising software suite on a budget
+Bonus: Our tips for building your nonprofit software suite on a budget

 Keep these tips in mind when considering which free (or paid) software solutions to add to your nonprofit toolkit:

-- Decide what’s worth investing in.
+- Review your budget to make smart investments.
 We know money is tight, but sometimes investing in the right paid software is worth it.
 Paid solutions tend to offer more robust features that enable nonprofits to scale up their online fundraising.
 When you make the most of your software and use it to expand your fundraising efforts, you can recoup the cost of your investment.

 - Ensure your tools work together.
 More software comes with the risk of spreading out your data.
 Disconnected data can cause you to miss the full story of your donors.
 Make sure your software suite has an integrated hub that brings your data together to give you the full picture.